tubemogul/puppet-druid/README.markdown

 **Parameters within druid::pivot`:**

+#### `home_dir`

+String setting the home directory for the imply-ui distribution

+Default: `/opt/imply/dist/imply-ui`

 ##### `config_dir`

+String setting the configuration directory of the imply-ui distribution

+Default: `/opt/imply/conf/pivot`

+#### `state_store`

-Hash defining the configuration of the Druid Node
+Hash defining the configuration of the state storage options for the imply-ui

 Default: `{}`